readium/speech/fixtures/README.md

 }
 ```

+The options are:

-`format: "plain" | "ssml"` is required on every case, since `extractUtterances`
+- `format: "plain" | "ssml"` (default `"plain"`) — stated explicitly on
-itself requires it — there's no such thing as calling it without picking one,
-so neither format is treated as more "default" than the other.
-The other
-options are:
+  every case regardless of the default, since a fixture needs both variants
+  covered and omitting it on the `"ssml"` case would leave it
+  indistinguishable from implicit default behavior.
 - `skip: GndRole[]` — omit a role (and its whole subtree) from the output,
   e.g. so a reader can skip past footnotes or pagebreaks during playback.
   See [roles.md#list-of-skippable-roles](https://github.com/readium/guided-navigation/blob/main/roles.md#list-of-skippable-roles)